-The problem of cats scratching furniture is so frustrating!
-Owners facing this problem sometimes consider cat declawing, some try a cat scratching post, and others look for cat behavior training advice.
-It is possible to solve cat scratching problems, for good!
+Cat parents facing this problem sometimes consider cat declawing, some try cat scratching posts, and others look for cat behavior training advice on how to stop cats scratching furniture.

-First of all, they are not trying to be naughty!
+they are not trying to be naughty!
 Animals don't have human emotions, such as anger or vindictiveness.
-You'll sometimes hear someone say "Fluffy was mad at me so he did such-and-such."
-That's rubbish!

 There are physical reasons for cats to scratch, too.
 When you see a cat scratching furniture (or woodwork, or his cat scratching post) his whole body is benefiting.